sirkingbinx/OculusReportMenu/README.md

 # Oculus Report Menu for PCVR ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/stickmaster10/OculusReportMenu/total)
 This basic mod lets you access the Oculus Report Menu on SteamVR and Oculus Rift / Quest Link.
-Activate using your left controller secondary button.
+Activate by pressing your right thumbstick in and clicking your left secondary button.

 ## Installation
 ### With MonkeModManager